 CLO1: Describe and explain core competencies necessary to manage transportation organizations successfully using systems-based solutions that are applicable in a global context.
-This is assessed through a case study summary of transportation organization.
+This is assessed through a case study summary of transportation organizations.

-CLO2: Identify their personal leadership style, skills, and preferences based on universal core competencies necessary to lead transportation organizations This is assessed by the students' ability to develop and articulate a feasible leadership development plan and present a cogent leadership profile report
+CLO2: Identify personal leadership style, skills, and preferences based on universal core competencies necessary to lead transportation organizations.
+This is assessed by the student's ability to develop and articulate a feasible leadership development plan and present a cogent leadership profile report.

 CLO 3: Demonstrate core competencies necessary to communicate and interact productively with a diverse and changing workforce and citizenry.
-This is assessed by the students ability to effectively summarize, appraise, and communicate technical and professional information, through both oral and written media communications.
-The primary assessment will be the students presentations of their organizational management analysis and leader development plan.
+This is assessed by the student's ability to effectively summarize, appraise, and communicate technical and professional information, through both oral and written media communications.
+The primary assessment will be the student's presentations of their organizational management analysis and leadership development plan.

 CLO4: Demonstrate core competencies necessary to think critically, analyze, synthesize, and make decisions that solve problems in the transportation sector.
 This involves demonstrating proficiency in all phases of the management cycle: preparation, development, implementation, and evaluation.
-This is assessed primarily through team case study report and presentation.
+This is assessed primarily through team case study reports and presentations.